AGI Core Architecture

 Tips for contributions

-• Keep business logic for a specific app inside src/agilab/apps/<app>—only move code into agi_core when multiple apps/pages need the abstraction.
+• Keep business logic for a specific app inside its app project root: source built-ins use src/agilab/apps/builtin/<project>, packaged payloads use src/agilab/lib/agi-app-*, and external apps stay in their app repository.
+Only move code into agi_core when multiple apps/pages need the abstraction.

-• When adding a new Streamlit widget, place it under agi_core/streamlit and export it through a small __all__.
+• When adding a new web widget, place it under agi_core/streamlit and export it through a small __all__.
 That keeps import graphs manageable.

 • agi_core has no hard dependency on agi_env or agi_cluster.
 If your change requires environment or dispatcher behaviour, extract a thin interface and inject the dependency so unit tests stay fast.